-Because the English Foxhound ranks 189th out of 190 breeds according to the AKC, this can make finding a new puppy quite difficult.
+Because the English Foxhound ranked 193rd out of 193 breeds in 2019 according to the AKC, finding a new puppy can be quite difficult.

 Just remember, no matter how much you want a puppy, always avoid buying dogs from puppy mills.